 Our capital needs include our daily working capital needs and capital needs to finance the development of our business.
-Our capital needs are influenced by our operations and the timing of accounts receivable collections.
 With the uncertainty of the current market and the impact of the COVID-19 pandemic, our management believes it is necessary to enhance collection of outstanding accounts receivable and other receivables, and to be cautious on operational decisions and project selection.
 The Company reviews the accounts receivable on a periodic basis and makes general and specific allowances when there is doubt as to the collectability of individual balances.
 Our management is confident that the Company's accounts receivable and other receivables are collectable.